2004Scape/Server/README.md

 The "yield" keyword is very important.
 It allows NodeJS to stop executing the script immediately and check the conditions before running again.
 Generator functions are used to manage/restore the control flow.

+As much as possible is inherited from the leaks on the original system designs.

 ## pm2 (optional)

-pm2 is a node process manager that I use to autostart/restart the server.
+pm2 is a node process manager that I use to autostart/restart the dedicated servers.

 `pm2 start src/app.js --kill-timeout 10000`